 Board of Directors.
 The board of directors is responsible for oversight of our business and affairs.
 To assist it in carrying out its duties, the board of directors has delegated certain authority to our Audit Committee, Compensation Committee and Governance Committee.
 The board of directors also delegated, and may in the future delegate, certain authority to other committees of the board of directors from time to time.
 During 2017, the board of directors held six meetings.
-Each director attended at least 75% of the total number of meetings of the board of directors and committees on which he or she served.
+Each director attended at least 75% of the total number of meetings of the board of directors and committees of the board of directors on which he or she served.
 Directors are expected to attend all meetings of the board of directors and meetings of committees on which they serve, and to spend as much time and meet as frequently as necessary to properly discharge their responsibilities.
 In addition, directors are encouraged to attend annual meetings of our stockholders.
-All of our directors through meaningful and fulsome discussion, where all views are considered and readily challenged.
+All of our directors attended the annual meeting of stockholders in 2017.
+The board of directors has established a culture that results in the arrival of decisions through meaningful and fulsome discussion, where all views are considered and readily challenged.
 The directors hold management to the highest standards and challenge them to ensure the maximization of shareholder value.